Top 5 Pacific Northwest Office Transactions

 Some 6.2 million square feet changed hands for $2.6 billion in the Pacific Northwest this year.
-Seattle’s office market remains the strongest in the region, as 3.4 million square feet traded here for almost $2.0 billion since the beginning of the year, according to Yardi Matrix.
+Seattle’s office market remains the strongest in the region, as 3.4 million square feet traded here for almost $2.0 billion over the first five months of the year, according to Yardi Matrix.
 The data takes into account conventional sales and excludes portfolio transactions.
-There are 33 properties totaling 10.8 million square feet currently underway in Seattle, more than a half of which is expected to come online by year’s end.
+There were 33 properties totaling 10.8 million square feet in Seattle as of June, more than a half of which is expected to come online by year’s end.
 Amazon continues to dominate the metro, both in terms of transactions and development.
 The company has three projects underway, totaling 2.4 million square feet.

 Meanwhile, Portland is a distant second, with 1.8 million square feet sold for $578 million.
 The metro’s development activity has picked up pace and there are some 2.2 million square feet under construction across the metro, 22.0 percent of which is scheduled for completion this year.

 After paying $124.4 million for the Dexter Horton Building in Seattle from Gerding Edlen in November 2015, Pacific Eagle Holdings sold the Class A, 336,000-square-foot asset in January to CIM Group for $151 million or $448.91 per square feet.
 This deal was subject to a $100 million loan from ING Group.

 Located at 710 Second Ave. in the city’s CBD, the asset is LEED Gold certified and includes 3,000 square feet of retail space, a conference room and bike locker.
 The 15-story property is home to, among others, King County Public Defense Department, CollinsWoerman, The Climate Corp. and Vix Technology.
 The property was completed in 1922 and most recently underwent cosmetic renovations in 2015.